-Key Companies
+Key companies

-Key companies of Elval Group are as follows:
+The key companies of Elval Group are as follows:

-Elval With headquarters and production facilities in Oinofyta, Greece, the parent company of the Group, Elval S.A., is active in the production of a wide range of rolled aluminium products.
+Elval - With headquarters and production facilities in Oinofyta, Greece, the parent company of the Group, Elval S.A., is active in the production of a wide range of rolled aluminium products.
 Elval's shares are listed on the Athens Exchange.

-Etem A key subsidiary of Elval Group, Etem engages in the manufacturing of aluminium profiles for industrial and architectural applications.
+Etem - A key subsidiary of Elval Group, Etem engages in the manufacturing of aluminium profiles for industrial and architectural applications.
 Its production base includes facilities in Greece and Bulgaria and its shares are listed on the Athens Exchange.

-Symetal Symetal produces an extensive line of aluminium foil products, providing a variety of added value solutions to a series of companies primarily in the food, tobacco and pharmaceutical sectors.
+Symetal - Symetal produces an extensive line of aluminium foil products, providing a variety of added value solutions to a series of companies primarily in the food, tobacco and pharmaceutical sectors.
 Manufacturing takes place at two production plants located in the Oinofyta and Mandra regions of Greece.

-Viomal Viomal is active in the processing of aluminium coils used in the production of door and window roller shutters.
+Viomal - Viomal is active in the processing of aluminium coils used in the production of door and window roller shutters.
 The plant is located in Evia, Greece.

-Elval Colour With three production units in Thiva, Agios Thomas and Oinofyta in Greece Elval Colour engages in aluminium coil and sheet coating and the production of composite aluminium panels, corrugated and perforated sheets.
-Bridgnorth Aluminium Headquartered in the United Kingdom, Bridgnorth Aluminium produces lithographic sheets and semi-finished coils.
-Afsel Afsel is a joint venture of Elval with United Aluminum Company of Japan - UACJ Corp.
-It is active in the international marketing of aluminium products to manufacturers of automotive heat exchangers mainly in Europe.
+Elval Colour - With three production units in Thiva, Agios Thomas and Oinofyta, Greece, Elval Colour engages in aluminium coil and sheet coating and the production of composite aluminium panels, corrugated and perforated sheets.

+Bridgnorth Aluminium - Headquartered in the United Kingdom, Bridgnorth Aluminium produces lithographic sheets and semi-finished coils.

+Afsel - Afsel is a joint venture of Elval with United Aluminum Company of Japan (UACJ Corp).
+It is active in the international marketing of aluminium products to manufacturers of automotive heat exchangers, mainly in Europe.
-VIOHALCO Elval Elval Certer Certer Certer Etem Bulgaria Quantum Profiles Constant Constant Constant Constant Certer Certe

-The following chart provides an overview of the main subsidiaries of Viohalco in the aluminium sector:
+The chart in the next column provides an overview of the main subsidiaries of Viohalco in the aluminium sector.